 The organic gardening principles applied by COGS can be summarised as:

 COGS experience with community gardens in Canberra since 1982 has proved the practicality of applying organic principles to grow nutritious and plentiful fruit and vegetables in an environmentally sustainable manner in an urban environment.

-The community aspect of COGS gardens is emphasised in the COGS Constitution: “…garden committees are behoven to administer the gardens in a manner which promotes the spirit of harmony, fair-mindedness and goodwill amongst gardening members.
+The community aspect of COGS gardens is emphasised in the COGS Constitution: “…garden committees are behoven to administer gardens in a manner which promotes the spirit of harmony, fair-mindedness and goodwill amongst gardening members.
 Likewise, individual plot holders are to conduct themselves in a manner which promotes the same spirit, the spirit viewed by COGS to be essential to a true sense of community well-being”.
-This community aspect is expressed through the cooperative and collective use, maintenance and development of the communal areas of the garden.

-The overall administration of COGS gardens is the responsibility of the COGS committee.
+The overall administration of COGS gardens is the responsibility of the COGS committee, although the gardens are expected to manage their ongoing operations implementing the General Garden Rules and Policies .
 The day-to-day operation of the gardens is delegated to individual garden convenors who are assisted and advised by local garden committees.
-Garden convenors and local garden committees are elected by all plot holders at garden AGMs which are usually held in August/September each year.
-Gardens are expected to be largely self-sufficient and self-managed.
+Garden convenors and committees are elected by all plot holders at the Annual General Meeting of each garden that is usually held in August or September each year.

-Gardens are funded through annual plot levies payable at the beginning of every garden year (1 September).
-Plot levies cover the cost of insurance, water, repairs and maintenance and depreciation.
-All plot holders must be financial members of COGS and pay all plot levies.
+Gardens are funded through annual plot levies that cover the cost of insurance, water, repairs and maintenance and depreciation.
+All plot holders must be financial members of COGS and pay all plot levies when due.